 3. Replace Your Hot Light Bulbs

 Incandescent light bulbs get really warm and contribute to increased temperatures in your home.
 So, too, can energy-efficient halogen lights, which can get blisteringly hot.
-To help, change out your incandescent and halogen bulbs for compact florescent light (CFL) bulbs or light emitting diode (LED) bulbs, which not only save energy, but operate with very little heat.
+To help, change out your incandescent and halogen bulbs for compact fluorescent light (CFL) bulbs or light-emitting diode (LED) bulbs, which not only save energy but operate with very little heat.
 In fact, LEDs are about 25 times cooler than an incandescent bulb.

 4. Paint Your Roof White